Gravitational wave standard sirens: A brief review of cosmological parameter estimation

 \subsubsection{Forecasts from ground-based observatories}

 Chen et al.~\cite{Chen:2020zoq} and Jin et al.~\cite{Jin:2023tou} forecasted that bright sirens observed by A+, Voyager, and NEMO could constrain $H_0$ to the percent level, assuming several years of observation.
-However, the identification of EM counterparts remains challenging, with only about 0.1\% of BNS mergers in the 3G GW detector era are expected to yield detectable EM counterparts.
-Given that the BNS merger rate is estimated to be $\mathcal{O}(10^5)$, several preliminary forecasts~\cite{Zhao:2010sz,Cai:2016sby,Zhang:2018byx,Cai:2017plb,Zhang:2019ple,Jin:2020hmc,Zhao:2020ole,Qiu:2021cww,Zhang:2023gye,Zhang:2019loq} used 1000 simulated bright sirens from the individual GW observatories such as CE and ET to estimate $H_0$ without EM counterpart selections, achieving sub-percent level precision under a 10-year observation.
-Several other studies incorporating EM counterpart modeling have reported similar constraints~\cite{Belgacem:2019tbw,Chen:2020zoq,Hou:2022rvk,Han:2023exn,Han:2025fii}.
+However, the identification of EM counterparts remains challenging, with only about 0.1\% of BNS mergers in the 3G GW detector era are expected to yield detectable EM counterparts. {Given that the BNS merger rate is estimated to be $\mathcal{O}(10^5)$, {pioneering works by Zhao et al.~\cite{Zhao:2010sz} and Cai et al.~\cite{Cai:2016sby}} demonstrated that using 1000 simulated bright sirens from ET allows $H_0$ to be constrained to sub-percent precision under a 10-year observation.
+After that, Refs.~\cite{Cai:2017aea,Cai:2017cbj,Zhang:2018byx,Cai:2017plb,Zhang:2019ple,Zhang:2019loq,Zhao:2020ole,Qiu:2021cww,Zhang:2021kqn,Su:2024avk,Zhang:2023gye} conducted relevant studies based on this hypothesis.
+Jin et al.~\cite{Jin:2020hmc} used 1000 simulated bright sirens from a 10-year observation of CE, constraining $H_0$ to sub-percent precision.} Several other studies incorporating EM counterpart modeling have reported similar constraints~\cite{Belgacem:2019tbw,Chen:2020zoq,Hou:2022rvk,Han:2023exn,Han:2025fii}.
 In contrast, the use of dark sirens for $H_0$ estimation is strongly limited by the completeness of galaxy catalogs.
 Although high-redshift GW events can be observed by 3G detectors, only low-redshift events associated with complete galaxy catalogs are suitable for cosmological inference.
 Using these dark sirens, Yu et al.~\cite{Yu:2020vyy}, Song et al.~\cite{Song:2022siz}, and Zhu et al.~\cite{Zhu:2023jti} found that the constraints on $H_0$ could achieve sub-percent level precision.
 Furthermore, considering detector networks can substantially improve the constraints due to enhanced SNRs and source localization capabilities.
 Borhanian et al.~\cite{Borhanian:2020vyr}, Yu et al.~\cite{Yu:2020vyy}, Yu et al.~\cite{Yu:2021nvx}, Song et al.~\cite{Song:2022siz}, Yu et al.~\cite{Yu:2023ico}, and Han et al.~\cite{Han:2023exn,Han:2025fii} found that $H_0$ could potentially reach a sub-percent level precision using the 3G detector network.
 Recently, Han et al.~\cite{Han:2025fii} conducted a comprehensive cosmological parameter estimation by considering the multi-messenger observation of BNS mergers from 3G ground-based GW detectors and their gamma-ray burst and kilonovae from future surveys.
 They found that $H_0$ could be measured to a precision of 0.1\%, which shows the strong potential of GW standard sirens in resolving the Hubble tension.